wojciechpolak/glifestream/INSTALL.md

   an HTTP 404, rejected credentials or an unparsable feed, in seconds.
 Defaults to `86400`.
 The service's interval wins when it is longer.
 The next successful fetch returns the service to its normal interval.
+- `FETCH_JOB_TIMEOUT_SEC`
+  How long the worker waits for one service's fetch, in seconds.
+Defaults to `900`.
+After that it records the fetch as timed out, retries it like any other temporary failure, and goes on with the other services.
+Python cannot stop the stuck fetch, so it keeps running in the background, but it can no longer change the service's status or schedule.

 Magic Link SSO settings
 -----------------------